provegard/mcdf-reader/README.md

 * [OpenMcdf](https://github.com/ironfede/openmcdf)
 * [OpenMcdf-2](https://github.com/CodeCavePro/OpenMCDF)

-I found both of these to be buggy, in particular when it came to reading OLE property streams.
+I found both of these to be buggy, in particular when it comes to reading OLE property streams.

 ## Limitations